sringe/academic-kickstart/content/home/posts.md

 title = "News"
 subtitle = ""

-welcomemessage = "Welcome to the official website of the Ab initio multi-scale engineering (AIMS-E) lab at DGIST.
-We are currently seeking motivated students (Intern, Master, PhD, Postdoc) for carrying out cutting-edge research on energy conversion and storage.
-Contact our group leader if interested."
+welcomemessage = "... to the official website of the Ab initio multi-scale engineering (AIMS-E) lab at DGIST.
+We are currently seeking great students (Intern, Master, PhD, Postdoc) for our lab, contact us if interested!"

 includetwitter = true #include twitter in addition